Dre Campbell Farm

 4. Till Soil

-Till the soil before the fall so as to expose any beetles that may have been hiding in the soil.
+Till the soil before the fall to expose any beetles that may have been hiding in the soil.
 This will expose them to predators that will eat them.

 5. Trap Crops

-These are plants that you can plant between your crops or on the edges of your vegetable garden to serve as sacrificial plants.
+You can plant these plants between your crops or on the edges of your vegetable garden to serve as sacrificial plants.

 Flea beetles will flock to daikon, radishes, and Pacific gold mustard.
 Therefore, planting these as trap crops will attract the beetles, drawing them away from your vegetables.